The Biggest Thing You Can Do to Increase Your Cash Flow

 Let’s answer the question, why cash flow today?
-You master time and money freedom when you’re in a position with income from your assets that exceeds your expenses.
+You reach financial freedom when you’re in a position with income from your assets that exceeds your expenses.

 For example, a person with lifestyle expenses of $10,000 each month who has an income of $10,000 from business and real estate has reached time and money freedom.